Bjanski/ExAd/README.md

 ##Contribute
 Contributions are allways welcome, please read [Contribution Guidlines](CONTRIBUTING.md) first.

-All contributed code first needs to be rewieved before pushed to master.
+All contributed code first needs to be rewieved and tested before pushed to master.

 ##License
 Apache License